rxyang0/jvault/README.md

 - AES-GCM algorithm with 256-bit key length and 128-bit tag length
 - File contents, file names, and folder names are encrypted

+## Security Architecture

+- A Vault object handles all filesystem and cryptographic functionality
+- The user's password is first strengthened using "PBKDF2WithHmacSHA256" with 16 bytes of salt, which is either randomly generated or loaded from the filesystem
+- Previously generated salts must be associated and stored inside each vault's filesystem
+- Encrypted files are prepended with 16 bytes of a random IV before being written back to disk
+- File and folder names are stored in the filesystem

 ## Deployment

 For users who are concerned with protecting sensitive data from unauthorized access when transporting on unencrypted mediums, JVault provides a lightweight implementation to efficiently encrypt and store files with minor adjustments to productivity workflow.
 As an example, students who wish to share local files with a USB flash drive can create a JVault encrypted container and add files using the utility, rather than directly copying onto the drive.

 ## User Stories

 As a user, I want to be able to:

 - encrypt or decrypt a single file with a given password and a chosen encryption scheme via the command line
 - create an "encrypted container" (vault) with a decryption password to store files in
 - add files (by means of selection or drag-and-drop) to the vault to encrypt and securely store them